Focused Practice in Hospital Medicine

-The Focused Practice in Hospital Medicine (FPHM) MOC program assesses, recognizes and sets standards for the specific knowledge, skills and attitudes of general internists who focus their practice in the care of hospitalized patients.
+The Focused Practice in Hospital Medicine (FPHM) MOC program assesses, recognizes and sets standards for the specific knowledge, skills and attitudes of general internists who focus their practice in the care of patients in an inpatient setting.

 While the FPHM MOC program is not a subspecialty, it is a variation of Internal Medicine certification.
-Diplomates cannot participate in both the FPHM and Internal Medicine MOC programs simultaneously.
+Physicians cannot participate in both the FPHM and Internal Medicine MOC programs simultaneously.

-Completion of the program identifies diplomates as ABIM Board Certified in Internal Medicine with a Focused Practice in Hospital Medicine.
-The certificate will remain valid as long as you continue to participate in Maintenance of Certification (MOC).
+Completion of the program identifies physicians as ABIM Board Certified in Internal Medicine with a Focused Practice in Hospital Medicine.
+The certificate will remain valid as long as you continue to meet the requirements of the Maintenance of Certification (MOC) Program.

 To be eligible for entry into ABIM's Focused Practice in Hospital Medicine Maintenance of Certification (MOC) program, you must:

-- Hold a valid, unrestricted medical license and confirmation of good standing in the local practice community, and
+- Hold a valid, unrestricted medical license and confirmation of good standing in the local practice community.

-The FPHM MOC program is not intended for subspecialists practicing in a hospital setting.
-If you are a subspecialist who also practices as a general internal medicine hospitalist, you may apply to enter the FPHM program but your eligibility will be determined on a case-by-case basis by ABIM.
+The FPHM MOC program is not intended for subspecialists practicing in an inpatient setting.
+If you are a subspecialist who also practices as a general internal medicine hospitalist, you may apply to enter the FPHM program but you must be able to meet the patient encounter thresholds outlined below.
+Subspecialty encounters cannot count toward the patient encounter requirement.

-If you are eligible to apply to enter the program, a link will appear on your ABIM home page to guide you through the entry process.
-Sign in to see if you are eligible.
+If you are eligible to apply to enter the program, a feature will appear on your ABIM home page to guide you through the entry process.
+Sign in to your Physician Portal to see if you are eligible.

 Entry into the FPHM MOC program requires two attestations stating that you meet the practice requirements to be a hospitalist: